fxsitecompat/www.fxsitecompat.dev/content/docs/2018/symantec-issued-certificates-will-soon-be-distrusted.md

 * Firefox 63 shipping on October 16, 2018 removes all the Symantec root certificates, shows the Insecure Connection error page for sites using a Symantec certificate regardless of the issue date

 Before these dates, webmasters using any Symantec-issued certificate have to [replace it with a new one](https://www.symantec.com/connect/blogs/information-replacement-symantec-ssltls-certificates) or obtain an alternative certificate from any other CA such as [Let's Encrypt](https://letsencrypt.org/).
 Firefox 58 and 59 will show a console warning for sites using a Symantec certificate to encourage the migration.

+A [list of affected top sites](https://bugzilla.mozilla.org/attachment.cgi?id=8953758) can be found in the relevant bug.